This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Instance type trn1.32xlarge does not support requests for device: 7.
 Please request a different number of devices.

-When requesting 4 devices, your container will be allocated one of the following sets of devices if they are available.
+When requesting 4 devices, your container will be allocated one of the following device sets if available:

-When requesting 8 devices, your container will be allocated one of the following sets of devices if they are available.
+When requesting 8 devices, your container will be allocated one of the following device sets if available:

-For all instance types, requesting one or all Neuron cores or devices is valid.
+For all instance types, requesting one or all Neuron cores or devices is always valid.

-Check there are no errors in the my-scheduler pod logs and the k8s-neuron-scheduler pod is bound to a node
+Check that there are no errors in the my-scheduler pod logs and that the k8s-neuron-scheduler pod is bound to a node:

 kubectl logs -n kube-system my-scheduler-79bd4cb788-hq2sq